Malak-Mansour/ReproducingFoundationalResult/README.md

 ##### Validating results and measuring BW
+To  validate our trial settings and results, we run two validation steps: ping and ss-output simultaneously with iperf.

 ###### 4. Ping packets
 To calculate how many ping packets we should send to see at least one packet loss and validate p, let's look at how the paper defines p.